yaroslav2k/spbu-anticheat-project/mutator/README.md

 It's guaranteed that evaluation the same mutation specification on the same code (within specific CPython interpreter) will generate consistent result.

+## Injection trace

+It might be important to know exactly which mutations happened at which places.
+To save JSON report specify `-t/--injections-trace` filepath option.

 ## Example